MoCoMakers/gan_numpy/README.md

+Origional Project forked from: https://github.com/shinseung428/gan_numpy

+Alternate examples are provided in the `other_examples` directory, with sources noted in the file comments.

 # GAN in Numpy
 This is a very simple step by step implementation of GAN using only numpy.
 Without the use of GPU, it takes too much time to generate all the numbers.